L'Oréal Is Committed To Achieving Living Wages For All

 Extending the living wage commitment

-L'Oréal is also a member of Business for Inclusive Growth (B4IG), through which we have been collaborating with the OECD and other companies to push the living wage on the sustainability agenda, as well as the UN Global Compact Decent Work in Global Supply Chains action platform, where L’Oréal is collaborating with other companies and sharing best practices and challenges on the living wage journey.
+L’Oréal is also a member of the World Business Council for Sustainable Development (WBCSD) , through which we have been collaborating with the OECD and other companies to push the living wage on the sustainability agenda, as well as the UN Global Compact Decent Work in Global Supply Chains action platform, where L’Oréal is collaborating with other companies and sharing best practices and challenges on the living wage journey.

 Only by working closer together than ever before will we be able to remove barriers and help raise living standards for as many people as possible.